mhaji/travis-ci_demo/README.md

 # travis-ci_demo

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project scaffold to try out [Travis-CI](https://travis-ci.org/).
+Not much to see here.

-## Usage

-FIXME

 ## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+See LICENSE